 - The Welsh Government ran a consultation on the harmonising of school term dates across Wales for the school year 2018 to 2019.

-Tracey Handley is our Programmes Manager for Wales.
+Tracey Handley is Head of Wales for Parentkind.
 One of the principle aims of her role is to seek out and provide opportunities that will support parents and families to confidently engage with, and participate in, their child’s education.

 If you would like to share some excellent practice of parental partnership from your school, please email Tracey and we will look to adding your story to our success stories section.